People eat at restaurants for many reasons:

 It’s convenient.
 The food is delicious.
 We crave social interaction.
 We want a new environment.
 We like novelty.
 We can’t read nutritional labels – out of sight, out of mind.

-I dine out frequently.
-A few weeks ago, I resolved to cut back.
+I used to dine out frequently.
+A few years ago, I resolved to cut back.
 But I can’t snap my fingers and force myself to quit.
 Willpower is weak.

 To create sustainable change, I need to discover the root cause.
 WHY am I dining out?
 There are plenty of potential reasons: taste, socialization, atmosphere, convenience.
 What’s motivating me?